kubos/kubos/docs/os-docs/linux-docs/kubos-linux-upgrade.rst

 The host computer should be connected to the target board, which should be on and running Kubos Linux.

-A Kubos SDK Vagrant box should be installed on your host computer and at least one shared folder should be set up.
-Installation instructions can be found :doc:`here <../installation-docs/sdk-installing>`.

 Installation
 ~~~~~~~~~~~~